cyberbotics/webots/docs/discord/technical-questions-2020.md

 >   If I change the transparecny of the Display, then both the circle and the plane are transparent which defeats the point

-`@željko` did you checked this sample [https://cyberbotics.com/doc/guide/samples-devices#display-wbt](https://cyberbotics.com/doc/guide/samples-devices#display-wbt) ?
+`@Marko G` did you checked this sample [https://cyberbotics.com/doc/guide/samples-devices#display-wbt](https://cyberbotics.com/doc/guide/samples-devices#display-wbt) ?

 > Hello.
 I have to use opencv in my controller but it is compiling but not linking it say something like "undefined reference to...".
 (Note that linking error is only occuring during calling one of the opencv functions otherwise no error during building,).
 Also I use opencv version 4.4.
 My makefile is